 (F) The layoff list shall be prepared by totaling retention points.
-Employees eligible for veterans' preference pursuant to section 295.07(1)(a) or (b), Florida Statutes, shall have fifteen percent added to their total retention points, those eligible pursuant to section 295.07(1)(c), (d), or (e), Florida Statutes, shall have ten percent added to their total retention points, and those eligible pursuant to section 295.07(1)(f), or (g), Florida Statutes, shall have five percent added to their total retention points.
+Employees eligible for veterans' preference pursuant to section 295.07(1)(a) or (b), Florida Statutes, shall have fifteen percent added to their total retention points, those eligible pursuant to section 295.07(1)(c), (d), or (e), Florida Statutes, shall have ten percent added to their total retention points, and those eligible pursuant to section 295.071(1)(c), (d), or (e), Florida Statutes, shall have ten percent added to their total retention points, and those eligible pursuant to section 295.071(1)(f), or (g), Florida Statutes, shall have five percent added to their total retention points.